January 27, 2023

 Squamous cell carcinoma - It is linked to persistent bladder irritation, either brought on by an infection or from using a urinary catheter for an extended period.

-Adenocarcinoma - It is a rare kind of bladder cancer that can develop primarily in the bladder or other organs as a secondary cause.
+Adenocarcinoma - It is a rare kind of cancer that can develop primarily in the bladder or other organs as a secondary cause.

 Read More: A Gift Guide for Cancer Fighters